Amigurumi Vampire – FREE Crochet Pattern

 3. (2 sc, dec) x3 (9)

-– FO, lightly stuff, and sew to base of body
+FO, lightly stuff, sew to bottom of body.

 2. (1 sc, inc) x3 (9)